ingdia/FreelanceOS/README.md

 ##  Utility Functions

+All utility functions are fully typed with TypeScript:

 - **countPaidVsUnpaidProjects()** - Provides insight into payment status
 - **findClientByIdSafely()** - Safe client lookup with type narrowing
 - **filterProjectsByStatus()** - Filter projects by completion status